CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseAutomation.md

 ```

 ### -Description
-A description for the automation
+A description for the automation.

 ```yaml
 Type: string